 Things to remember

-Though Bajan is the local language English is widely spoken in Bridgetown
+- Though Bajan is the local language English is widely spoken in Bridgetown

-Most hotels provide convertors for European or Asian appliances.
+- Most hotels provide convertors for European or Asian appliances.
 Tourist from North America will need to carry their own

 - Pack swimwear for the beach and dress casually for other activities such as shopping or dining

 - Normal business hours from Monday to Friday are 8.30 am to 4.30 pm and till 1 pm on Saturday.
 Most shops are closed on Sunday

 - Driving in Bridgetown is on the left side of the road with vehicles being “right hand drive”